 How Narcissistic Co-Parents Use the Children's Therapist Against You

-Your child's therapist is supposed to be a neutral professional whose only interest is your child's wellbeing.
-In high-conflict co-parenting situations, that therapist can become another front in the conflict — targeted, influenced, and sometimes weaponized — without ever intending to be.
+Your child's therapist is supposed to be a neutral professional focused on your child's wellbeing.
+In high-conflict co-parenting, that therapist can become another front in the conflict: targeted, influenced, sometimes weaponized, without ever meaning to be.

 This isn't about bad therapists.
-It's about a specific pattern that shows up when one co-parent has high-conflict traits, and knowing it exists helps you respond to it appropriately.
+It's about a pattern that shows up when one co-parent is high-conflict, and knowing it exists helps you respond appropriately.

 How It Starts

-A narcissistic or high-conflict parent is often extremely effective in professional settings.
-They're articulate, composed, concerned — presenting as the parent who is worried about the child's wellbeing and simply trying to get them help.
-The account they give the therapist will be their account of the family dynamic, including their account of you.
+A narcissistic or high-conflict parent is often effective in professional settings: articulate, composed, concerned.
+They look like the parent worried about the child and trying to get help.
+The account they give includes their account of you.

-By the time you have contact with the therapist, the frame has been set.
+By the time you have contact with the therapist, the frame is often set.

 Common Patterns

 Loading the therapist with a one-sided narrative.
-The other parent spends significant time in parent consultations (or calls between sessions) presenting you as the problem — unstable, uncooperative, abusive, alienating.
-The therapist hasn't observed this.
+The other parent spends parent consultations (or between-session calls) presenting you as the problem: unstable, uncooperative, abusive, alienating.
+The therapist hasn't observed it.
 They've been told it.
-Over time, if they hear only one version consistently, it shapes their perspective.
+Hearing only one version consistently shapes perspective.

 Using the child as a vehicle.
-Children in play therapy will naturally process what's happening at home.
-A parent who consistently coaches a child before sessions — planting particular concerns, framing events in particular ways, or expressing distress about the other parent in ways the child absorbs — is effectively scripting the therapy.
+Children in play therapy process what's happening at home.
+A parent who coaches before sessions (planting concerns, framing events, expressing distress about you in ways the child absorbs) is effectively scripting therapy.

 Misrepresenting what the therapist said.
-"The therapist agrees that you're the problem."
-"The therapist thinks the children need to spend more time with me."
-Unless you've spoken directly to the therapist, you have no way to verify these claims.
-They may be fabricated, exaggerated, or the result of selective presentation.
+"The therapist agrees you're the problem."
+"The therapist thinks the children need more time with me."
+Unless you've spoken directly to the therapist, you can't verify these claims.
+They may be fabricated, exaggerated, or selectively presented.

 Attempting to exclude you from communication.
-Requesting that the therapist communicate only with them.
-Presenting themselves as the primary parent.
-Making it logistically difficult for you to have your own contact with the therapist.
+Requesting the therapist communicate only with them, presenting as primary parent, making it hard for you to have your own contact.

 Using therapy notes or statements in legal proceedings.
-In custody disputes, therapist observations and reports can be introduced as evidence.
-A therapist who has been given a one-sided account of your parenting may produce notes or statements that reflect that account.
+In custody disputes, therapist observations and reports can become evidence.
+A therapist given a one-sided account of your parenting may produce notes that reflect that account.

 How to Protect Yourself and Your Child